tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 W> ### Pick Colours Sensibly
 W> Take great care when picking colours to use on your webpages.
 If you select colours that don't contrast well, people simply won't be able to read your text!
 There are many websites available that can help you pick out a good colour scheme -- try [colorcombos.com](http://www.colorcombos.com/) for starters.
-W>
-W> There are even online tools that can check your website to make sure your design complies with accessibility standards.
-Check [this website](http://colorsafe.co/) for example.

 Applying colours to your elements is a straightforward process.
 The property that you use depends on the aspect of the element you wish to change!
 The following subsections explain the relevant properties and how to apply them.